AElfProject/AElf/docs-sphinx/reference/smart-contract/genesis-contract.md

 ```
 Smart Contract code is stored in the `code` field.

-However, each `SmartContractRegistration` entity is not a one-to-one correspondence with the contract, and its storage structure is:
+We use the `State.SmartContractRegistrations` to access stored `SmartContractRegistration` entities, the key is the `code_hash` of one contract.

 ```C#
 public MappedState<Hash, SmartContractRegistration> SmartContractRegistrations { get; set; }